iotdetective/iotdetective.github.io/README.md

-# iotdetective.github.io
+# What is this repository?

-Public blog website for IOTDetective
+This is the repository that holds my public blog website for IOTDetective through github pages!